herodotdigital/SnakeBottomNavigationBar/README.md

 ## Properties

-SnakeNavigationBar has similar API to BottomNavigationBar and used BottomNavigationBarItem to show items as well.
+SnakeNavigationBar has a similar API to BottomNavigationBar and uses BottomNavigationBarItem to show items as well.
 ```
      Scaffold(
       bottomNavigationBar: SnakeNavigationBar(